fhirfli/fhir-converter/README.md

 A javascript FHIR (www.hl7.org/fhir/) converter that transforms data from known (and custom) formats into FHIR data.

+Currently it supports a mapping from Fitbit's fat, sleep, weight and heart rate logs to FHIR FLI (http://www.fhirdata.exchange).

 ## Usage

 ### Node